-This privacy notice applies to The Downs Syndrome Research Foundation UK / DSRF-UK PO Box 576, Tunbridge Wells, TN2 9WJ) We are committed to protecting your privacy.
-We aim to ensure that all information you give to us is held securely, responsibly and to high professional standards and is only used in a manner that you have consented to or would expect.
+This privacy notice applies to The Downs Syndrome Research Foundation UK (DSRF UK PO Box 576, Tunbridge Wells, TN2 9WJ).
+We are committed to protecting your privacy.
+We aim to ensure that all information you give to us is held securely, responsibly and to a high professional standards and is only used in a manner that you have consented to or would expect.

 This notice explains how we collect, store and use your personal data.
 The information in this notice is provided in accordance with the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR) and considers the General Data Protection Regulations (GDPR) which will be implemented on 25/5/2018.

 We may amend this privacy notice at any time by posting the amended version on this site including the effective date of the amended version.
 We will announce any material changes to this privacy notice through email.

 We collect data from you when you interact with us online, face to face, by post, over the phone or via web form.
 This personal data is limited and is used to identify you and provide services to and for you.
 Examples of personal data include your name, address, telephone number, email address and sometimes bank details if you are making a donation.
 We will only collect data which is relevant to the purpose for which you have given it.

 The purpose of collecting personal data is to ensure you receive the materials/resources/service you may have requested.
 We may also use your personal data to keep you informed about our work if you have requested this or have not opted out of receiving such communications.
 Examples of such communications are our newsletters and other paper based and electronic communications.

 We may also occasionally ask you to financially support our work by sending you fundraising appeals.
 We may also use your data to process any donations you have given and any Gift Aid associated with that donation.
 All promotional and fundraising communications are classed as Direct Marketing.